 Time for a bit of Asian heat in the kitchen.
 This is a really zingy and light main course salad for those nights when you want punch and flavour but don’t want to spend hours standing over a stove.
 Continue reading →

-This is one of those recipes popular in the 1970s that deserves to be revived, not that it’s ever really gone out of fashion in our house.
+Beef Stroganoff is one of those recipes popular in the 1970s that deserves to be revived, not that it’s ever really gone out of fashion in our house.
 Nor have prawn cocktails, come to think of it, though I’ve yet to serve up Scampi In A Basket.
+Give me time.
 Continue reading →